-If you (an Admin or Editor) would like to grant a stakeholder the ability to view (and potentially download) files from the Portal using their own login (their email address plus a password they set for themselves), you will want to make them an Invited User.
+If you (an Admin or Editor) would like to grant a stakeholder the ability to view (and potentially download) files from the Portal using their own login (their email address plus a password they set for themselves), you first need to make them an Invited User.
+Your subscription comes with an unlimited number of free Invited User seats.

-Invited Users will never see your Library; they can only see the Portal (which is typically found at a URL like https://yourorganization.photoshelter.com).
-You control what an Invited User can see on the Portal what you edit the permission settings of the Collections and Galleries in the portal, granting them permission to view/download when they are logged in via the Portal site.
+Invited Users will never see your Library; they can only see the Portal (which is a public website, typically found at a URL like https://yourorganization.photoshelter.com).

 Invited Users are stored in an address book called the Invited User list, which can be accessed by clicking Admin and Invited User.
-Invited Users will not be notified when you add or remove them from the Invited User list.
-The notification stage comes much later.
+Invited Users are not notified when Admins and Editors add (or remove) them from the Invited User list.
+Admins/Editors get to decide when Invited Users are notified about their access after setting permissions.

 Read below to find out how to add Invited Users to your account and how to add Invited Users to User Groups to simplify the process of setting permissions.